kinnara-digital-studio/kecak-workflow/docs/buildingFlow_Flow.md

 - If leave balance is sufficient: Approver processes leave approval
 - Else if leave balance is insufficient: Reject leave application

-- If leave application is approved: Submit the approved leave application to HR Department
 - Inform applicant on the approved leave

 - Else if leave application is rejected: Inform applicant on the rejected leave